 You want to know if your child is ready to start potty training.
 For that, your child needs to be able to do and understand a few things.
 Most children are ready to take the first step by the time they’re 2 years old.

-What is the first step in potty training?
+What is potty training?

-What should you look for?
+What should you look out for?

-How old should your child be?
+How old does your child need to be?

 Don't wait until your child asks for it